alphagov/pay-connector/README.md

 The background capture mechanism will capture all payments in the `CAPTURE_APPROVED` state that have been published to the SQS queue (`AWS_SQS_CAPTURE_QUEUE_URL`).

-A background thread managed by dropwizard runs on all connector nodes.
+A background thread managed by Dropwizard runs on all connector nodes.
 It polls the SQS capture queue to retrieve the list of charges that are waiting to be captured.

 If a capture attempt fails it will be retried again after a specified delay (